A8: Comparative Evaluation and Finalize – DUE Friday, Dec. 7 @ 12:30am

-(We will be very strict about enforcing a 1.5-minute time limit for these videos, to be fair to all students.
+(We will be strict about enforcing a 1.5-minute time limit for these videos, to be fair to all students.
 Think of this like a hard 'page limit' on written assignments.)

 Refer to the rubric to find out what to include in your video, since that is what we will be grading you on.

 Your TA will be grading your demo video, and you will be showing it off in front of the class too, so make something you are proud to show off!